What we believe:

 Salvation always brings immediate and increasing external manifestation of that which has happened to the man internally.
 While justification is a one-time, instantaneous, irrevocable, and sovereign work of God in each believer, God is faithful to grant grace to each of His children to persevere in increasing holiness from the point of salvation onward (Romans 8:9-17).
 Changes may be small initially, but practical sanctification is inevitable; and it is progressive—meaning a believer will grow, by God’s grace, in holiness; enduring in this pursuit to the end of his life (Hebrews 6:4-6, Philippians 1:6, 1 Thess.
 5:24, 1 John 3:3).

-—one that is biblical, although not as an intellectual certainty founded on a one-time choice, decision, profession of faith, or lifestyle change—without the enduring and increasing fruits of salvation.
+This brings up the idea of assurance of salvation—one that is biblical, although not as an intellectual certainty founded on a one-time choice, decision, profession of faith, or lifestyle change—without the enduring and increasing fruits of salvation.
 You can google this for further study: assurance is not of the "esse" of faith, but of the "bene esse" of faith.*** (There are far too many supporting verses to cite them all, but here are a few: John 8:31, 21:15-17; Matthew 13:23; 1 Cor.
 9:27; Phil.
 2:12; 1 John 1:6, 10, 2:4-6, 9-11, 15, 19, 3:8-10, 14; 2 Peter 1:10, 3:17.)

 **The section on the Church still to be finished.
 Also to come: “Hopefully Helpful Counsel”